anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 -  Triple-O :cite:p:`tripl`: for
    installing, upgrading and operating OpenStack clouds

-These installers are described in more details in :ref:`chapters/chapter07:operations and life cycle management`.
+These installers are described in more detail in :ref:`chapters/chapter07:operations and life cycle management`.